Large Language Models Are Human-Level Prompt Engineers: Conclusion

 \section{Conclusion}

-LLMs can be seen as general-purpose computers that execute programs specified by natural language prompts.
+Large language models can be seen as general-purpose computers that execute programs specified by natural language prompts.
 We automate the prompt engineering process by formulating it as a black-box optimization problem, which we propose to solve using efficient search algorithms guided by LLMs.
 Our method achieves human-level performance on various tasks with minimum human inputs.
 As recent LLMs demonstrate an impressive ability to follow human instruction, we expect many future models, including those for formal program synthesis, to have a natural language interface.
-This work builds the foundation to control and steer generative AIs.
+This work builds the foundation to control and steer generative artificial intelligence.